-Veneers are used to switch between ARM and Thumb code or to perform a longer program jump than can be specified in a single instruction.
+Veneers allow switching between ARM and Thumb code or allow a longer program jump than can be specified in a single instruction.
 You can place veneers at a specific location by including the linker-generated symbol Veneer\$\$Code in a scatter file.
 At most, one execution region in the scatter file can have the (Veneer\$\$Code) section selector.